regindex/Wheeler-DFA-generation/README.md

 ```

 This command will generate a WDFA with $n$ nodes and $m$ edges labeled with an alphabet of size $a = \sigma$.
 The resulting WDFA is streamed to the 'test.wdfa' file.
-The output will be written in an intermediate format (see below for an example), the source state is marked as 0.
+The output will be written in an intermediate format (see below for an example), and the source state marked as 0.

 ```
 5 8 4 0